RuminantFarmSystems/RuFaS/docs/feed_storage.rst

 Hayed crops will lose moisture in the first 30 days of storage if they have a moisture percentage greater than :math:`MF` when they are stored.

-The cumulative amount of moisture (kg) that is lost from a hayed crop's fresh mass is calculated with the following equation:
+The cumulative amount of moisture (kg) that is lost from hayed and baled crop's fresh mass is calculated with the following equation:

 .. math::